Cryru/Emotion/README.md

 ## What is it?

-Emotion is a cross-platform 2D game engine written in C#, with the intent of removing fat and overhead without giving up too much control.
-The idea is to make game development about game development, and not about engine or low-level backend development.
-Written by a game developer for game developers.
+Emotion is a cross-platform game engine written in C#, with the intent of removing overhead and providing abstraction without sacrificing control.
+The idea is, to make game development about game development and not about engine or low-level backend development, but allowing those who want to do that with the option to do so.
+The goal is to save time, and provide indie developers (and mostly myself) with a foundation.

-This project is a successor to [SoulEngine](Documents/SoulEngine.md).

 ## Platforms Tested On: